 AKILIMO is a digital fertilizer recommendation service that has been developed by the International Institute of Tropical Agriculture (IITA) to provide tailored, site-specific fertilizer recommendations to cassava farmers in Nigeria and Tanzania.
 AKILIMO can generate fertilizer recommendations based on various levels of spatial targeting (e.g. from subnational level to farm or plot level) and farmer-provided information (e.g. previous yield and maximum amount to invest in fertilizers) to replace blanket fertilizer recommendations.
 In the Scaling AKILIMO project (funded by the CGIAR Research Program on Roots, Tubers and Bananas), IITA, the International Potato Center (CIP), The Rwanda Agriculture and Animal Resources Development Board (RAB) and One Acre Fund (OAF) have engaged in a partnership to expand AKILIMO to a new geography (Rwanda) and a new crop (potato).

-As there is no cross-validated version of AKILIMO for potato in Rwanda is available yet.
-This has two implications:

-In the absence of recent multi-location fertilizer response data for potato in Rwanda to calibrate and cross-validate, we cannot verify whether the model is able to provide meaningful predictions of fertilizer responses of potato in Rwanda.

-We currently cannot evaluate which location- or farm-specific variables have predictive power to explain relevant variation in fertilizer response among fields (e.g. are there significant differences in fertilizer responses based on district, agro-ecological zone, previous yield, other variables…?).
-This means we don’t know on which basis we can meaningfully diversify recommendations compared to a blanket recommendation.

-To address this gap and based on yield trials established in season 2021A, during the season of 2021B, we will conduct validation trials to compare the performance of 1 ‘best-bet’ fertilizer recommendation with the current blanket recommendation in multiple locations and farms.
-The best-bet differ in N:P:K ratios and rates and are designed based on assumptions on how fertilizer responses may vary across locations and fields.
-The two plots will be compared side by side in each site, and tuber yield as well as secondary agronomic data will be assessed.

-This protocol summarizes all aspects on the implementation of this validation activity, including the various roles and responsibilities of the research and development partners.
+During the 2021A Season in Rwanda, fertilizer response trials with 6 treatments, varying in N, P and K ratios and rates, were conducted to gather the necessary data to calibrate and cross-validate AKILIMO models for potato in Rwanda.
+Following this exercise, the performance of the calibrated AKILIMO models is now sufficiently satisfactory to start generating site-specific fertilizer recommendations for potato in Rwanda.
+In this protocol, field trials are proposed to validate these site-specific recommendations under on-farm conditions together with farmers.

 Objectives

-The objectives of the trials are to:
+The objectives of the trials are to: evaluate under on-farm conditions whether site-specific AKILIMO fertilizer recommendations lead to higher revenues in potato production systems than the blanket fertilizer recommendation.

-(1) evaluate which location- or farm-specific variables have predictive power to explain variation in responses to different best-bet fertilizer recommendations among fields;

-(2) collect fertilizer response data to cross-validate the AKILIMO model for potato in Rwanda enabling future field-specific fertilizer recommendations.
 These validation trials will be conducted within farmers’ own fields, to evaluate the performance of the tool under farmers’ practice (real life test).
 While conducting trials, data is collected by the Extension Agents (EAs) and the households, with training support by the researchers

 Locations and timing